microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraContract.md

 ## DESCRIPTION

-The Get-EntraContract cmdlet gets a contract from Microsoft Entra ID.
+The `Get-EntraContract` cmdlet gets a contract information associated to a partner tenant.

 The contract object contains the following attributes: